How to Make Hummingbird Food at Home (Nectar Recipe) | PeckPerk

 Can You Use Honey Instead of Sugar for Hummingbirds?

-You should never use honey for hummingbird food.
+No. Honey should never be used in hummingbird food.
 It ferments quickly and supports the growth of harmful fungi and bacteria.
 Honey is made by bees, and its composition doesn't match the flower nectar preferred by hummingbirds.
 Additionally, the thick, sticky honey may coat the birds’ feathers and make it difficult for them to fly.

 Placing aluminum foil around hummingbird feeders acts as a reflective shield.
 It reflects the heat to prevent the nectar from spoiling.
 Aluminum foil is also a known deterrent to squirrels and other critters.
 The shiny surface scares away unwanted guests and helps keep the nectar available for hummingbirds.